-- Remain near students - Can move further away from students to help assist parents in helping them find their children.
+- Remain near students - Students are seated in on their numbers in their lines.
+Can move further away from students to help assist parents in helping them find children.

 Once all students have their lanyard with ID put on, the objectives are: